The Most Powerful Behavior Change Technology in History

 - Spent 50% more time trying to figure out the puzzles they got wrong than losers with no feedback and 4 times longer than the people who won.

-- Reported they enjoyed the game more and played the game more in their free time than the people who won.
+- Reported they enjoyed the as much as the people who won.

 And here’s the kicker: Remember the instruction “Solving three of the four puzzles within the allotted time will put you in the 70th percentile of performance?”